713 COVID-19 Vaccination Policy

 PURPOSE AND SCOPE

-- The Council of Ontario Medical Officers of Health has indicated that vaccination against COVID-19 is the single most effective public health measure to reduce the spread of COVID-19 and has strongly recommended that mandatory vaccination policies be required for post-secondary institutions, with specific minimum requirements.
+The Council of Ontario Medical Officers of Health has indicated that vaccination against COVID-19 is the single most effective public health measure to reduce the spread of COVID-19.
+The University is committed to providing a safe and healthy environment for its employees, students, and visitors and to the prevention and elimination of workplace injuries and illness.

 - This Policy applies to all faculty, staff, students, contractors, volunteers, and visitors who access University Locations.

-- In addition to its obligations pursuant to the Occupational Health and Safety Act, universities are required under the Reopening Act Ontario and associated regulations to operate in compliance with any advice, recommendations and instructions issued by the relevant public health officer:
+- In addition to its obligations pursuant to the Occupational Health and Safety Act, universities are required to comply with government regulations and any advice, recommendations and instructions issued by the relevant public health officer.
+Given the evolving nature of COVID-19 and its variants, details regarding mandatory vaccination and additional health and safety measures may change from time to time.
+Details regarding these requirements will be made available at https://news.uoguelph.ca/covid-19/

 For the purposes of this Policy, the following definitions shall apply: